microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

 Below we use the following terminology:

- * Committer ID - an arbitrary (32 bit) identifier for a communication endpoint (a service) in the network of running "immortals".
+ * Committer ID - an arbitrary (32 bit) identifier for a communication endpoint (an app or service) in the network of running "immortals".
 This is typically generated automatically the first time each application process starts.
    It is distinct from the destination *name*.

- * Destination name - the string identifying a communication endpoint, often human readable.
+ * Destination name - the string identifying a communication endpoint (typically the service/app name), often human readable.

  * Sequence ID - the (monotonically increasing) number of a log entry.
 Note that